ParadigmMC/mcman/DOCS.md

 ### Downloadable

-A downloadable is some source of a plugin, mod or a server jar.
+A downloadable is some source of a plugin, mod, datapack or a server jar.

 Index of sources: